jlevy/og-equity-compensation/README.md

   or a law firm may ask for one in exchange for vendor financing).
   As an employee or advisor, you may not encounter warrants, but it’s worth knowing they exist.
-They differ from stock options in that they are more abbreviated and stand-alone legal documents, not granted pursuant to a “plan.”
+They differ from stock options in that they are more abbreviated and stand-alone legal documents, not granted pursuant to a single legal agreement (typically called a “[plan](#documents-and-agreements)”) for all employees.

-  - 🚧 Would a type of “plan” be a vesting schedule…?
-Also, because they are usually used in the investment context, they do not typically include service-based vesting provisions or termination at end of service, and are valid for a set number of years (often, 10 years).

 ### How equity compensation is granted